istio/community/EARLY-DISCLOSURE.md

 The list is *NOT* intended for individuals to find out about security issues.

+Istio has upstream dependencies of its own.
+In certain situations, we may need to make emergency Istio releases to address vulnerabilities in these upstream dependencies.
+Due to embargo policies of these dependencies, we may not be allowed to share any details about the vulnerabilities.
+In that case, Istio's early disclosure will be strictly focused on the mechanics of an upcoming patch release, rather than on the details of the discovered vulnerabilities.

 ## Embargo policy

 The information members receive from the mailing list must not be